Bushra-2024/Dom-Bom-Event-DomMethods/README.md

 ## BOM (Browser Object Model) in JavaScript

-The **BOM (Browser Object Model)** is a set of objects provided by the browser that allows JavaScript to interact with the browser window, outside of the actual webpage content (which the DOM handles).
-It provides functionality to work with the browser environment, including managing windows, dialogs, and browser-related data.
+The ***BOM (Browser Object Model)*** allows JavaScript to interact with the browser.
+It provides objects to manage the browser window, perform actions like navigation, alerts, and manage the URL.

 ![image](https://github.com/user-attachments/assets/4c2719af-1c08-43f6-88bb-05affdda6f80)